spacetelescope/jdaviz/docs/imviz/import_data.rst

 Importing data through the GUI
 ------------------------------

-You can load your data into the Imviz application is by clicking the :guilabel:`Import Data` button at the top left of the application's user interface.
+You can load your data into the Imviz application by clicking the :guilabel:`Import Data` button at the top left of the application's user interface.
 This opens a dialogue where the user can select a file that can be parsed as a :class:`~astropy.nddata.NDData`, :class:`~astropy.io.fits.HDUList`,